jjrom/doctools/README.md

     docker run --rm -ti jjrom/doctools

 *Note: input files must be mounted with docker -v option to be accessed by the tools*

+## FAQ

+### pandoc build error returned a non-zero code: 137

+In Mac, to tackle with it, you might want to try changing memory allocation in Docker > Preference > Memory.
+Mostly increase will work.